 Neal Gittleman and his wife, Lisa Fry, make their home in Dayton.

 Conductor, Dayton Philharmonic Youth Orchestra

 Now in his 22nd season with the Dayton Philharmonic Orchestra, Patrick Reynolds is a frequent presence on the DPO podium, conducting SuperPops, Rock, Educational and Family concerts.
 An enthusiastic proponent of educational programming for orchestras, each season he leads the DPO in Magic Carpet and Young People’s Concerts, reaching thousands of students across the Dayton metropolitan area.
-In recent seasons he has conducted Dayton Opera productions of Verdi’s La Traviata, Gounod’s Roméo et Juliette, Mozart’s Die Zauberflöte, Gian-Carlo Menotti’s The Consul, and Gilbert and Sullivan’s The Pirates of Penzance, and Puccini’s La Bohème.
+In recent seasons he has conducted Dayton Opera productions of Verdi’s La Traviata, Gounod’s Roméo et Juliette, Mozart’s Die Zauberflöte, Gian-Carlo Menotti’s The Consul, Gilbert and Sullivan’s The Pirates of Penzance, and Puccini’s La Bohème.

 In addition, he is in his 20th season as conductor of the Dayton Philharmonic Youth Orchestra, an organization selected from the region’s finest high school musicians.
 Founded in 1937, the DPYO is one of the nation’s oldest and most distinguished youth orchestra programs, recently celebrating its 80th anniversary.